 The operations budget includes the expenditures for the major contracts to operate public transit and Specialized Transportation and maintaining and fueling the fleet, paying staff salaries and benefits, covering marketing and communications, and providing other services and supplies needed for the agency.
 The budget is based on creating a new Fixed Route system in 2022-23 and extending On Demand into the rural area as well as making the Intercounty service hourly in 2023-24.
-The operating budget also reflect adding one person to the staff, expanding the marketing program and incorporates the recently proposed increase in the MV Transportation contract.
+The operating budget assumes there is no change in staffing, expands the marketing program and incorporates the recently proposed increase in the MV Transportation contract.
 The Operating Budget is shown in Figure 91.